Amiyahayadev/printf/README.md

-use a switch case, else..if but our approach will be an array of structures & function pointers. why do we need one? cause a struct allows us to define a variable that can hold multiple datatypes e.g types of additional variadic arguments: char , int , float etc. The function pointer, which will be one of the struct member, would easily call on a conversion function if a match is found. now let’s get right into it.
+use a switch case, else..if but our approach will be an array of structures & function pointers. why do we need one? cause a struct allows us to define a variable that can hold multiple datatypes e.g types of additional variadic arguments: char , int , float etc. The function pointer, which will be one of the struct member, would easily call on a conversion function if a match is found. now let’s get right into it
+## Declare variables
+- declare all relevant variables